spywhere/Terminality/README.md

 `Key` is `Alt` in Windows, Linux, `Cmd` in OS X

+**Note!** This key binding is conflicted with SFTP.
+You might have to override it yourself.

+### Settings
+Terminality is using a very complex settings system in which you can control how settings affect the whole Sublime Text or each project you want.

+As you might already know, you can override default settings by set the desire settings inside user's settings file (can be access via `Preferences > Packages Settings > Terminality > Settings - User`).

+But if you want to override the settings for particular project, you can add the `terminality` dictionary to the .sublime-project file.
+Under this dictionary, it works like a user's settings file but for that project instead.

+To summarize, Terminality will look for any settings in your project settings file first, then user's settings file, and finally, the default package settings.

 ### How Terminality can helps my current workflow?
 Good question!
 You might think Terminality is just a plugin that showing a list of commands which you already know how to use it.
 Sure, that what it is under the hood but Terminality does not stop there.
 Here are the list of somethings that Terminality can do for you...